AhmedNader65/Hijri-CalendarView/README.md

 - [x] [Month headers and footers](#adding-month-headers-and-footers) - Add headers/footers of any kind on each month.
 - [x] Easily scroll to any date or month view using the date.
 - [x] Use all RecyclerView customisations(decorators etc) since CalendarView extends from RecyclerView.
-- [x] Design your calendar [however you want.](https://github.com/kizitonwose/CalendarView/issues/1) The library provides the logic, you provide the views.

 ## Sample project

 It's very important to check out the sample app.
 Most techniques that you would want to implement are already implemented in the examples.

-Download the sample app [here](https://github.com/kizitonwose/CalendarView/releases/download/1.0.0/sample.apk)
+Download the sample app [here](https://github.com/AhmedNader65/CalendarView/releases/download/1.0.0/sample.apk)

-View the sample app's source code [here](https://github.com/kizitonwose/CalendarView/tree/master/sample)
+View the sample app's source code [here](https://github.com/AhmedNader65/CalendarView/tree/master/sample)

 ## Setup